eTextile/Synth/Firmware/README.md

 ## eTextile-Synthetizer / Program Synopsis
 - The Arduio sketch implemant rows and columns scaning algorithm with synchronous **dual ADC sampling**.
-  - COLS = Two 8_Bits shift registers connected directly to the matrix columns.
+  - ROWS : Two 8_Bits shift register connected to the matrix rows
-  - ROWS = One 8_Bits shift register connected to two analog multiplexers that sens the matrix rows.
+  - COLS : Two analog multiplexers connected to the matrix columns
-- The 16x16 Analog sensors values are interpolated into 64x64 with a bilinear algorithm.
+- The 16x16 Analog sensors values are interpolated into 64x64 with a bilinear algorithm
-- The blob tracking algorithm (connected component labeling) is applyed onto the interpolated matrix.
+- The blob tracking algorithm (connected component labeling) is applyed onto the interpolated matrix
-- Blobs are tracked with persistent ID (this is done with linked list implementation).
+- Blobs are tracked with persistent ID (this is done with linked list implementation)
-- Blobs coordinates, size and pressure are used to control a Polyphonic-Synthesizer.
+- Blobs coordinates, size and pressure are used to play music.

+## eTextile-Synthetizer / Modes
+  - **STANDALONE** : Blobs values are used to control embeded custom polyphonic synthesizers
+  - **MIDI_USB** : Blobs values are transmitted via MIDI_USB to control Audio Applications software like Pd, Max...
+  - **MIDI** : Blobs values are translated into MIDI-NOTES that are transmitted via MIDI OUT miniJack socket

 ## Copyright
 Except as otherwise noted, all files in the resistiveMatrix project folder